-If this is your first time working with a Rasberry Pi I would recommend buying a kit that comes with everything almost ready to go.
+If this is your first time working with a Raspberry Pi I would recommend buying a kit that comes with everything almost ready to go.
 Otherwise, follow this tutorial here that will allow you to set up the NOOBS (New Out Of Box Software) OS from which you can select Raspbian to install.

 Note: Make sure you install the full version of Raspbian and not Raspbian Lite.

-2. Enable SSH on your Rasberry Pi
+2. Enable SSH on your Raspberry Pi

 I should note that this step is optional but if you are like me and find working in Raspbian to be tedious then enabling SSH will make your life a lot easier.
 See the steps here to enable SSH and connecting to your primary computer.